zainab-israr/E-commerce-makeup-website/README.md

 # E-commerce Makeup Website

-A **clone of ELF Cosmetics website**, built as a full-stack e-commerce project in 2022 as Semester Project.
+A **clone of ELF Cosmetics website**, built as a full-stack e-commerce project as Semester Project in 2022.
 This project showcases a makeup store with products, categories, cart, and checkout functionality.